jellydn/hurl.nvim/README.md

 require('hurl').setup({
-  debug = true,          -- Enable to show detailed logs mode = 'popup',        -- Change to 'popup' to display responses in a popup window env_file = 'vars.env', -- Change this to use a different environment file name formatters = {
+  debug = true,          -- Enable to show detailed logs mode = 'popup',        -- Change to 'popup' to display responses in a popup window env_file = { 'vars.env' }, -- Change this to use a different environment file name formatters = {
     json = { 'jq' },    -- Customize the JSON formatter command
     html = {